 Male Zucchini Blossoms

-Zucchini blossoms will also fall off the plant if the pollination between the male and female blossoms are poor.
+Zucchini blossoms will also fall off the plant if the pollination between the male and female blossoms is poor.
 Basically, the plant will abort the female blossoms if they are not pollinated well enough.
-Poor pollination can happen due to a lack of pollinators, like bees or butterflies; high humidity that causes the pollen to clump; rainy weather or a lack of male blossoms.
+Poor pollination can happen due to a lack of pollinators, like bees or butterflies, high humidity that causes the pollen to clump, rainy weather, or a lack of male blossoms.